The Learning Science Behind Speak Agent

 - Integrated practice: Students engage in dialogic reading, cloze activities, word and syntax games, and other types of independent, guided, and collaborative language practice to develop word comprehension in varied contexts.
 This variety of contexts and modes is helpful for understanding nuanced meanings and fluency with academic texts.
 (Bravo et al, 2007; Graves, 2009; Nisbet & Austin, 2013; Peregoy & Boyle, 2013).

 - Usage in varied contexts: The progression culminates with multimodal composition projects involving writing, editing, speaking, and other learning tasks to create "comprehensible output," which Swain (2005) theorizes deepens linguistic knowledge and assists learners in conveying meaning.
 This builds broader academic language comprehension, including syntax and fluency with usage.

 These three underlying processes of word familiarity in isolation, contextual comprehension, and academic language usage largely occur in a progression adapted from Bravo et al's model (2007) of no control to passive control to active control.
 This simple three-stage model masks tremendous complexity.
 Each stage is an iterative process requiring many word exposures in multiple learning modes.
 Students can progress at different paces using personalized learning tools.
 Teachers can also differentiate instruction.
 Each learning mode is interwoven into Speak Agent digital lessons to move students through the learning progression.
 The greatest challenge is delivering learning that succeeds in progressing to the next stage.
-The final stage of "active control" can be equated with concept mastery.
+The final stage of "active control" can be equated with academic concept mastery.